 There have been operations, hospital stays, marriages, babies, school triumphs, college admissions, and job changes.
 Should 2022 be the year that we safely return to Mumbai, it’ll be met with disbelief and a lot of joy.
 Photos, video calls and text messages can’t replace being there.

-Many of the people in the photos above have benefitted from your donations this year.
+Many of the people in the photos above have benefited from your donations this year.
 Here's a list of how your donations helped this community in 2021. !Thank You from all of us!

 Nandchhaya Vidya Niketan English Medium School